-To date I’ve published reviews of about 50 different headphones and earbuds (and listened to yet many more) that sit all along the price range of cheap but still reasonably passable – around $20 or so in my opinion – to expensive, high quality, and at the point where marginal improvement becomes pretty small – around $200 or so in my opinion.
+To date I’ve written and published well over 100 headphone and earbud reviews, and listened to yet many more.
+I’ve reviewed products that span all along the range of price: from cheap but passably decent – which is around $20 in my opinion – to expensive enough where the marginal improvements that come with further price increases become pretty small and debatable – which is around $200 in my opinion.

-Are “expensive” headphones that cost $200 (or more) worth the money?
-Well that depends on the person and situation obviously – that’s like asking if a luxury car or gourmet meal is worth the money.
+Well, that’s kind of like asking if a luxury car or gourmet restaurant meal is worth the money.
 It’s going to depend on the person.
-The better and more specific question I think is: can headphones that cost that much more sound not just noticeably better, but a lot better than cheap ones?
+The better and more specific question I think is this: can expensive headphones not just sound noticeably better than cheap headphones, but a lot better than them?

-Factors That Definitely Make Expensive Headphones Noticeably Better
+Factors That Make Expensive Headphones Noticeably Better Than Cheap Ones

-Clarity and Separation – this is the big one in my opinion.
-With $200 headphones you can really start to hear individual instruments and sounds clearly, and they’re relatively easy to pay specific attention to if you want to.
+This is the big one in my opinion.
+Things sound much more real and natural.
+You can really start to hear individual instruments and sounds clearly, and they’re relatively easy to pay specific attention to if you want to.
 Try doing the same with cheap headphones and it’s much more difficult if not impossible.

-Good Comfort and Fit – this is a sometimes forgotten about but still very important factor.
+This is not directly related to sound quality but is still very important factor.
 If you’re going to be wearing something on your head for hours a day, you want it to feel seamless.

-Durability/Reliability/Warranty – with cheap headphones you’re lucky to get up to a year of coverage, and even then there’s still a decent chance that going through the hassle of exchanging them is just not worth it.
+Budget headphones rarely have more than a year of warranty coverage, and even if you are covered there’s still a decent chance that going through the hassle of getting them repaired or exchanged is just not worth it.
 Two years of full warranty coverage is the relatively standard minimum for higher-end headphones, and many companies offer more.
 Point being here: “cheap” headphones can quickly become not-so-cheap-actually if you’re having to constantly replace them, and the potential value of expensive headphones becomes that much more apparent if they’ll last for several years or more, which many products absolutely can.

 Did I pay more for it because it sounds better, or, does it sound better because I payed more for it?

-It sounds silly, and maybe it is, but it’s very much a real and significant phenomenon.
+It might sound silly – and maybe it actually is – but it’s very much a real and significant phenomenon.
 There’s a plethora of scientific research that corroborates it, and the fact that people are quite fallible.

 The perception of sound is ultimately a personal and subjective experience.
-If you pay, let’s say… $100 more for a pair of headphones and “trick” yourself into perceiving better sound quality, could that be worth the money?
-I’d argue it definitely could be, and to a degree more than most are willing to admit that they are fallible.
+If you pay, let’s say, $100 more for a pair of headphones and “trick” yourself into perceiving better sound quality, is that not ultimately just the same thing as actually perceiving better sound quality?